howsoai/platform-installation-examples/container-images/README.md

 ## Overview

-The simplest approach for airgap helm installs is to Download the airgap bundle, and use the `kubect kots` command to push the images to a container registry.
+The simplest approach for air-gap helm installs is to Download the air-gap bundle, and use the `kubect kots` command to push the images to a container registry.
 Alternatively it is possible to access the container registry directly - and download the images yourself.

 If you need to process the images in a pipeline, before running the install (i.e. to scan them), either approach is viable, it is possible to extract them from the bundle, by first pushing them to a registry.
 Alternatively, if you capture the image names from the helm chart - you can access them from the registry directly.

-## Download Airgap Bundle
+## Download Air-gap Bundle

 - Navigate to the Howso Customer Portal at [https://portal.howso.com/](https://portal.howso.com)
 - In the top right drop-down, where your name appears, select 'Organizations', and select the appropriate value (usually your company name).
 - Scroll down the organization page, and you'll see any licenses.
-Airgap enabled licenses will have buttons to download the bundle and reset the password.
+Air-gap enabled licenses will have buttons to download the bundle and reset the password.
 If you don't see an air-gapped license, contact your Howso representative.
 - If this is your first time downloading an application bundle, or you've forgotten the password, select 'Reset Bundle Password' then copy the password and click OK.
-- Select 'Air Gap Bundle' and enter the password to get to the Download Portal.
+- Select 'Air-gap Bundle' and enter the password to get to the Download Portal.
-- In the 'Latest Howso Platform Airgap bundle' Section select 'Download air-gap bundle'
+- In the 'Latest Howso Platform Air-gap bundle' Section select 'Download air-gap bundle'
 - Save the file (~ 1 Gig) via the browser, or copy the link and use wget or curl.
 - The [kots cli](https://kots.io/kots-cli/) can be used to push the images to a container registry.

 ### Extracting the images

-The airgap bundle format has changed, so it no longer directly contains the image tar.gz files.
+The air-gap bundle format has changed, so it no longer directly contains the image tar.gz files.
 Instead it splits the image layers, allowing images with shared layers to be combined.
 Whilst this is efficient, it maeans extracting the images first requires using the `kots` cli to extract the images, push them to a registry - and then pull them back out again.
 The following commands show how to do this.

 ```sh